 Is a carbon fee & dividend plan necessary?

 Yes.
 While some people and industries are already cleaning up their carbon emissions, others will not move forward until there is a plan in place to incentivize them.
-When the program has reached its goal of cutting U.S. greenhouse gas emissions 90 percent below the 2015 level, it will automatically end.
+When the program has reached its goal of cutting net U.S. greenhouse gas emissions to zero, it will automatically end.

 Why is this plan necessary now?